-The Google Summer of Code (GSoC) project is an annual, international, program which encourages college-aged students to participate with open source projects during the summer break between classes.
-Students accepted into the program receive a stipend, paid by Google, to work well-defined projects to improve or enhance the Jenkins project.
-In exchange, numerous Jenkins community members volunteer as "mentors" for students to help integrate them into the open source community and succeed in completing their summer projects.
+GSoC contributors accepted into the program receive a stipend and are sponsored by Google, to work on well-defined projects to improve or enhance the Jenkins project.
+In exchange, numerous Jenkins community members volunteer as "mentors" for the selected GSoC contributors to help integrate them into the open source community and succeed in completing their projects.

 We are participating in Google Summer of Code in 2024.

 Google has accepted us as a mentoring organization in Google Summer of Code 2024.

 We have finalised a list of 9 project ideas.

 The 2024 GSoC project ideas can be found here.